 Pioneer Bank and Junior Achievement volunteers educated K-5 students on understanding and managing finances in dozens of sessions throughout the spring semester

-ALBANY, NY - Pioneer Bank and Junior Achievement of Northeastern New York recently celebrated the completion of a program that provided hundreds of K-5 students in the Troy City School District with the building blocks of financial literacy.
+Albany, New York - Pioneer Bank and Junior Achievement of Northeastern New York recently celebrated the completion of a program that provided hundreds of K-5 students in the Troy City School District with the building blocks of financial literacy.

 This program assisted nearly 400 students over the course of the spring semester by cultivating an understanding of the basic functions of finance in the day-to-day world.
 Topics covered in the classes differed depending upon the age group, but were focused on financial literacy, work-readiness and entrepreneurship.